 You’ll also want to treat the soil for fungus gnats which wont harm the plant but can be a huge nuisance to people.
 Punch holes in the soil with a pencil and sprinkle Mosquito Bits on top the soil to stop them in their tracks!
 You can also use Sticky Stakes to catch some of the adults and stop them from mating.
 If Mosquito Bits don’t work, you can apply Diatomaceous Earth in the same way to get rid of other soil dwelling critters from mealy bugs to ants to sow bugs.

-- Fertilize one last time.
 Give all your plants an appropriate fertilizer as a last hoorah for the season.
-Most house plants can take a little break from fertilizer through the coldest winter months.
-They aren’t so hungry at this time of year and a little sleepy.
+Just remember most houseplants can take a little break from fertilizer through the coldest winter months, so you won’t need to fertilize again until the spring.

-- Acclimate slowly.
 If possible, bring plants in slowly over a week’s time.
-If the pot is not too heavy for you to move around, bring your houseplants in during the cold nights and back out during the day.
-Once day time temperatures reach 50, bring them in full time.
+If the pot isn’t too heavy for you to move around, bring your houseplants in during the cold nights and back out during the day.
+Once daytime temperatures reach 50 degrees, bring them in full time.
 If one of your houseplants is used to the full sun, slowly get them used to a little shade before bringing them right inside.
 The light inside is quite different from the sun outside.
-In other words, don’t shock your houseplants.
-Ease them into their new winter home!
+In other words, don’t shock your houseplants!

-- Love them but not too much!
-Be careful of overwatering.
-Too much water is a common cause of demise of houseplants indoors.
-Water on the side of caution.
+Too much water is a common cause of demise of houseplants, so water on the side of caution.
 For most plants, allow the soil to dry out a little bit before watering it all the way through again.
 ZZ, Ponytail Palms, and Begonias would greatly benefit from this practice.